 - L1MATA (Mathematics with Algebra) is an academic programme based on Achievement Standards, which are all taught to the excellence standard.
 This class moves at a fast pace and prepares students for Level 2 Mathematics with Algebra or Statistics. - L1MATS (Mathematics with Statistics) is based on Achievement Standards.
-All Achievement Standards are taught to Achieved/Merit standard with a strong emphasis on the basics.
-This course prepares students for Level 2 Mathematics with Statistics. - L1MATG (Mathematics General) is an achievement standard course that allows students to achieve the numeracy requirements for NCEA Level 1.
+All Achievement Standards are taught to the excellence standard and prepares students for Level 2 Mathematics with Statistics. - L1MATG (Mathematics General) is an achievement standard course that allows students to achieve the numeracy requirements for NCEA Level 1.